Maya Lin: The Designer behind the Vietnam Veterans Memorial

 Many referred to it as a “black gash of shame,” wanting a more traditional monument.
 Some questioned its dark color, others derided her Asian-American descent.

 However, today, the memorial has become a sacred place for millions to reflect and heal.
-It holds the names of 58, 307 veterans who died during the Vietnam War.
+It holds the names of more than 58,000 service members who lost their lives and remain missing from the Vietnam War.

-The Wall means different things to many people, but politics aside, it most importantly recognizes the service of all Vietnam veterans.
+The Wall means different things to different people.
+Politics aside, it most importantly recognizes the service of all Vietnam veterans.
 Visitors can hardly resist touching the names inscribed.
 It brings a sense of reverence and a lasting impression, to never forget.

 There is power and emotion in a name.
 Each one deserve to be spoken.